Strides to Fight Cancer

 Today, doctors can aim radiation therapy directly at tumors while tracking them in real time and avoiding surrounding tissues through the ViewRay MRIdian Linac unit, an innovative and life-saving piece of technology now in service at Henry Ford Medical Center-Cottage Grosse Pointe Farms.
 Henry Ford is the first health system in the world to activate this new equipment and also performed the first treatment using the ViewRay in 2017 in Grosse Pointe.
 Thanks to a gift from William and Elizabeth Rands, more doctors will be trained on the use of the ViewRay, transforming radiation and oncology services for patients across the state and beyond.
 The Rands have been Henry Ford patients, friends, and supporters for more than 40 years, with William serving in significant roles on various boards including the Henry Ford Cancer Institute Advisory Board.
 The training and advanced uses of the ViewRay will be carried out under the direction of Dr. Ben Movsas, the chair of the Department of Radiation Oncology at Henry Ford Cancer Institute.

 Combining the Arts and Healing

-Lindsay and her family share a long and enduring connection to Henry Ford Health System and Henry Ford himself.
-Lindsay’s father was a longtime board member at Henry Ford Health System, and established the Wendell W. Anderson Chair in Cancer in honor of his father, Wendell W. Anderson Senior.
+Lindsay and her family share a long and enduring connection to Henry Ford Health and Henry Ford himself.
+Lindsay’s father was a longtime board member at Henry Ford Health, and established the Wendell W. Anderson Chair in Cancer in honor of his father, Wendell W. Anderson Senior.